pedrohdz/vim-yaml-folds/README.md

 # vim-yaml-folds

-Very simple folding configuration for YAML, RAML and SaltStack SLS files.
-For more details and screenshots, please read my blog post: [Vim folding rules for YAML][].
+Very simple folding configuration for YAML, Puppet/Hiera EYAML, RAML and SaltStack SLS files.
+For more details and screenshots, please read my blog
+post: [Vim folding rules for YAML][].

 Install using either [Pathogen][], [Vundle][], or similar.